karenngomes/tour-of-heroes/README.md

-# TourOfHeroes
+# Tour Of Heroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1 and hosted on [https://tourofheroes.netlify.app/](https://tourofheroes.netlify.app/).

+This code was based on [Tour Of Heroes Tutorial](https://angular.io/tutorial).

 ## Development server